 The Department of Psychology welcomes students of all backgrounds into our undergraduate major, graduate training programs, and research mentorship programs.
-The Psychology Commitee on Equity, Inclusion, and Community plays a key role in building and supporting a diverse and inclusive community of scholars.
+The Psychology Committee on Equity, Inclusion, and Community plays a key role in building and supporting a diverse, equitable, and inclusive community of scholars.

 Psychology Committee on Equity, Inclusion, and Community (PEIC)